southern-cross-ai/jallm/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) (or an alternative, which is stated once you run these commands) with your browser to see the result.

 ## How to Use 🦘